Lxlp38/MythicScribe/README.md

 * `MythicScribe.addCustomDataset`: Add a Custom Dataset from either a local path a link
 * `MythicScribe.removeCustomDataset`: Removes one or multiple Custom Datasets
 * `MythicScribe.createBundleDataset`: Create a Bundle Dataset based on other Custom Datasets you have previously added
+* `MythicScribe.openLogs`: Open the Extension's logs.
+For debugging purposes

 # Known Issues